What is constipation?

 Megacolon may be seen as a primary condition or secondary condition following long-term constipation.
 When the colon becomes distended with fecal material over a prolonged period, its ability to contract may be reduced or lost resulting in megacolon.
 Feces then accumulate in this abnormally distended and enlarged colon.
 See the handout "Megacolon in Cats" for more information on megacolon.

 How are constipation and megacolon diagnosed?

-Unless the cat is obese or tense, a veterinarian can often palpate or feel the accumulated fecal material in the colon.
-Further tests may be needed in order to diagnose the cause of the constipation and these may include abdominal and pelvic X-rays to look for pelvic injuries, colonic strictures, or tumors.
-X-rays are also the primary test for the diagnosis of megacolon.
+Unless your cat is obese or tense, your veterinarian can often palpate or feel the accumulated fecal material in the colon.
+Further tests may be needed in order to diagnose the cause of the constipation.
+These may include abdominal and pelvic radiographs (X-rays) to look for pelvic injuries, colonic strictures (a narrowing of the exit passage, resulting from a previous problem), or tumors, as well as bloodwork and urine testing to look for underlying disease conditions that can contribute to constipation.
+Radiographs are also the primary test for the diagnosis of this condition.

 How can constipation and megacolon be treated?

 Treatment varies depending on the cause of constipation.
 If an obstruction such as a colonic tumor is present, surgery may be required.